MAIF/otoroshi/manual/src/main/paradox/topics/req-transformers.md

 Request transformers is an experimental feature.
 It can change until it becomess an official feature
 @@@

-@@@ warning
+@@@ warning { title="Use at your own risk" }
 Request transformers is a **very** powerful feature that allow you to do almost everything you want.
 But like any powerful feature, it comes with a price.
 The fact that you are responsible for how the request is transformed makes you responsible for all issues introduced by the transformer.
 If you block the current thread, introduce big latency, generate uncatched exceptions, etc. it's **your fault**.
-You have to ensure that your code is fast, non blocking, safe, etc. In any case, Otoroshi developpers will not responsible for issues caused by a request transformer.
+You have to ensure that your code is fast, non blocking, safe, etc. In any case, Otoroshi developers will not responsible for issues caused by a request transformer.

 And always remember this quote from ~~uncle Ben~~ Winston Churchill: